Easy ways to cut tough concrete

 Photo 4: Cutting sidewalks and other slabs—with a standard circular saw

 Use a standard circular saw, equipped with a corundum or diamond blade, for small tasks.
 For slabs, it’s best to cut through the top inch, then use a sledgehammer to break off the rest.
 The jagged edge left below the cutting line provides a good rough edge for the new concrete to bond to.

 Photo 5: Cutting sidewalks and other slabs—with a gas-powered saw

 Photo 6: Cutting concrete pavers and tile

-Rent a wet-cutting masonry saw with a sliding table for accuracy and ease when cutting pavers or tile.
+Rent a track-guided, wet-cutting masonry saw with a sliding table for accuracy and ease when cutting pavers or tile.
 A good saw with a good blade will cut through a typical 4 x 8-in. cement paver in about 10 seconds.

 Photo 7: Clean cuts through solid concrete

 This wet-cutting, track-guided saw can cut cleanly and completely through 12-in. solid-poured walls.
 The cost for hiring a pro to cut this egress window opening runs roughly $100 or more per hour, and the job will take three to four hours.

 - Don’t force a blade into a cut.
 Let the weight of the saw and the blade do the cutting.

 - When dry-cutting, back the blade off and allow it to run free every 30 to 45 seconds to prevent overheating.